From the Soil Up: How Terroir Tells Its Story in Every Sip

 These impressions aren’t added later.
 They’re revealed.
 Winemaking at Paloma is about preservation more than invention.
 Gentle fermentations, thoughtful aging, and minimal manipulation allow the vineyard’s voice to carry through strongly.

-This explains why tasting notes evolve over time, just as the vineyard does.
-As a wine opens in the glass—or over years in the cellar—it continues telling the same story from new angles.
+This explains why tasting notes evolve, just as the vineyard does.
+As a wine opens in the glass, or over the years in the cellar, it continues telling the same story from new angles.

 Regenerative Practices as Storytelling Tools